leandrolerena/unibe_appointment-scheduler/README.md

 This repository contains a MILP for an appointment scheduler developed for the 'seminar applied optimization' at University of Bern.

+Note that in the source code, the entity for a service is 'Queue'.
+This is because I want to add some properties of queues to make the time-slot assignments more fair.

 ## How to use

 First, make sure you have a (virtual) environment up and running.
 Pipenv the preferred way.
 In this case, just run